nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Compulsory argument: VALID_ISSUE_ID
 Example use: `issue -u 2`

-The following sequence diagram shows how the mark command operation works for mark an issue entity (unmark works in the same manner):
+The following sequence diagram shows how the mark command operation works for marking an issue entity (unmark works in the same manner):
 Example: `issue -m 1`

 ![MarkSequenceDiagram](images/MarkSequenceDiagram.png)